Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Belconnen had a median income among taxpayers of $56,432.
-The average income stood at $68,151, which is higher than the national average and compares to levels of $68,678 and $83,634 across Australian Capital Territory respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Belconnen SA2 had a median income among taxpayers of $56,432 with an average level standing at $68,151.
+This is higher than average nationally and compares to levels of $68,678 and $83,634 across Australian Capital Territory respectively.
 Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates would be approximately $64,107 (median) and $77,420 (average) as of September 2025.
-According to 2021 Census figures, personal income ranks at the 79th percentile ($1,009 weekly), while household income sits at the 52nd percentile.
-Distribution data shows 43.5% of the population (4,096 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen regionally where 34.3% similarly occupy this range.
-Housing affordability pressures are severe, with only 79.6% of income remaining after housing costs, ranking at the 47th percentile.
-The area's SEIFA income ranking places it in the 7th decile.
+According to 2021 Census figures, personal income ranks at the 79th percentile ($1,009 weekly), while household income sits at the 51st percentile.
+Distribution data shows that 43.5% of the population (4,096 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen regionally where 34.3% similarly occupy this range.
+Housing affordability pressures are severe, with only 79.6% of income remaining, ranking at the 47th percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income